sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Improved colour support under pdfTeX (legacy stub)
+Short desc    : Improved colour support under pdfTeX (legacy stub)
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package used to provide macros that emulated the 'colour
+Descript     : The package used to provide macros that emulated the 'colour
              : stack' functionality of dvips.
 The colour stack deals with
              : colour manipulations when asynchronous events (like
              : page-breaking) occur.
 At the time the package was written,